Gavin Wilkinson | President of Soccer / Portland Timbers GM

-Gavin Wilkinson, an 18-year veteran of the Timbers organization and a former New Zealand international, serves as the club’s general manager and president of soccer.
+Gavin Wilkinson, an 18-year veteran of the Timbers organization and a former New Zealand international, serves as president of soccer and the Timbers' general manager.
 He first joined the club as a player for the Timbers’ USL First Division side in 2001, before taking over as the head coach and general manager during the club’s final years in the second division from 2007-10.

-In his current role, Wilkinson has formed the Timbers’ deeply integrated, vertical development system, which includes USL club Portland Timbers 2 (T2), the Timbers U23 and Timbers Academy teams.
+In his current role, Wilkinson has formed the Timbers’ deeply integrated, vertical development system, which includes the Timbers U23 and Timbers Academy teams.
 He was instrumental in establishing an innovative partnership with Oregon Youth Soccer Association, which encompasses the statewide Olympic Development Program and regional training centers, as well as the adidas Timbers Alliance program.

 As the club’s general manager and head coach from 2007-10, Wilkinson assembled a 50-29-39 record over four seasons in the USL First Division/USSF Division-2 Pro League and was a two-time USL First Division Coach of the Year (2007, 2009).
 He guided the club to three postseason berths, including its only semifinals appearances as a second-division club in 2007 and 2009.
 As head coach, Wilkinson oversaw Cascadia Cup (a fan-based derby between Portland, Seattle and Vancouver) titles in 2009, 2010 and again in 2012.